 ![]() |

 Sleep research methods.
 Polysomnography as the gold standard in sleep research generates rich and multimodal datasets.
-We develop and validate new tools for the recording and analysis of sleep data, from minimal sleep EEG headbands to combined sleep EEG/fMRI recordings and analysis pipelines for big sleep data.
-One focus lies on the extension of the popular FieldTrip EEG/MEG analysis toolbox towards the SleepTrip toolbox for comprehensive analysis of multimodal sleep data. |
+However, considering the massive costs and thus resulting small sample sizes of this method, we help to transfer sleep research from small-scale lab environments to large-scale clinical and home settings.
+We develop and validate new tools for the recording and analysis of sleep data, from minimal sleep EEG headbands to analysis pipelines for big sleep data. |

 ![]() |

-Mnemonics.
+Memory.
 Memory skills differ across the general population – from age-related memory decline to the outstanding feats of memory champions.
-We investigate different strategies of learning and memory enhancement, with a focus on the mnemonic training strategies used in memory sports.
+In addition to the role of sleep in memory processing, we investigate different strategies of learning and memory enhancement, with a focus on the mnemonic training strategies used in memory sports.
 Beyond the efficacy of mnemonics in naïve subjects, developmental contexts and age-related decline, we are particularly interested in the neural mechanisms underlying mnemonic training and superior memory skills. |